Welcome to the Grantham Music Festival Website

 Since 2013 the Festival has staged concerts at The Kings School in early October.
 Primarily for fund-raising and launching the new Syllabus, these have also afforded an opportunity for 'mature' past-performers to return and for trophy winners who were unavailable for the main concert in March to perform.

-It is very likely that there will be an October concert in 2016 - watch this space
+At present it is undecided whether or not there will be an October concert in 2016 - watch this space

 Past programmes and reports:

 Reports kindly written by Gill Charles

 [click on image to open a website with more information about the person shown; click on the name to show their testimonial]